namandureja/namandureja/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm Naman Dureja, a full stack developer and a computer science student at NSUT Delhi.
+I'm Naman Dureja, a full stack developer and a computer science student at NSUT Delhi.<br/>
-I'm currently working as a software developer for [Knoblrk](https://knoblr.com/) Reach me at [LinkedIn](https://www.linkedin.com/in/ndureja/)
+I'm currently working as a software developer for [Knoblrk](https://knoblr.com/)<br/>
+Reach me at [LinkedIn](https://www.linkedin.com/in/ndureja/)